 Consider everything you've noticed, and write down some of the common elements you found, liked, and would like to reflect in your new brand.
 When you've gone through your design process, you can come back to this list to identify what you might have missed.

-Beyond the expected services you offer, what else can you throw in that immediately puts you above the competition?
-The answer to this question is your USP and must be present in your brand design.
+Beyond the expected services you offer, what else can you throw in that immediately puts you above the competition in the eyes of your potential customers?
+The answer to this question is your USP, in many ways, is the foundation of a solid brand.
+And should be present in good brand design.

-Traditional logo design involves a lot of conceptualization and planning, but you don’t necessarily have to do that.
+Traditional logo design involves a lot of conceptualization and planning, but you don't necessarily have to do that.
 My favorite tool to recommend is Canva.
-For logos, it comes with pre-made designs that you can adapt to your brand, for free.
-All these logos were created by professional designers, and you can easily make changes to adapt the pre-made templates to fit your brand.
+For logos, it comes with pre-made designs that you can adapt to your brand for free.
+Professional designers created all these logos, and you can easily make changes to adapt the pre-made templates to fit your brand.

-Their answers will let you know if your options have the right appeal, or appeal to just you.
-This is important as your brand isn’t just about you or what you like.
-The interests of your target audience should also be considered.
+Their answers will let you know if your options have the right appeal to existing and new customers or appeal to just you.
+This is important as your brand isn't just about you or what you like.
+You should also consider the interests of your target audience to inform the decision-making process.

 Eventually, your decision should be based on which option best represents your brand visually.